byuccl/f4pga-classroom/Setup_And_Tutorials/Step3_Testing_Your_Own_Designs.md

 ## Pushing Your Results Back Up to Github
 1. Now, you need to tell git that you have a new directory of files that should be a part of the repository.
 So, type: `git add .`.
 This will tell git that you want this directory's contents to be a part of the repository.
-2. Next, formally commit those files to git by typing: `git commit -am "Put a message here telling what you did for this commit".
+2. Next, formally commit those files to git by typing: `git commit -am "Put a message here telling what you did for this commit"`.
 Now, your project files are a part of git.
 3. Next, add a tag to this version of the files by typing: `git tag -a Lab3` (or whatever this lab is called).
 This will tell the TA that this is your final submission.
 4. Finally, push these new files up to Github by typing: `git push`.